 When Should You Contact a Lead?

 When someone sends in the “Contact Us” form from your website, they should be contacted as soon as possible.
 The more time that passes, the more likely they are to lose their enthusiasm.
-Try and contact them within the hour.
+Try and contact them within the hour, but never wait more than a day.
+The reality is that, for most employees, this is probably not their favorite task.
+It is also one of the most valuable functions they can perform in terms of helping the practice generate revenue.
 Remember, the average person waits seven years after developing hearing problems before contacting a hearing healthcare provider.

 Who Should Contact the Lead?